cnizzardini/cakephp-swagger-bake/docs/attributes.md

 }
 ```

 SwaggerBake will convert these into an OpenApi response schema for you.
+Note, you can use both the interface and
+attributes in your response class.
+Attributes take precedence over the Schema returned from `getOpenApiSchema()`.

 #### Associations